DISCOUNT: Drone Photography Masterclass (50USD Off!): 50+ videos, 15+ hours of content. Click here to find out more!

 What I Don’t Like

-• These drones are very light, maybe even too light, which means they can struggle in windy environments.
-In strong winds, these drones have less stability compared to heavier ones, resulting in faster battery drain and a higher chance of motion blur in photographs and unstable videos.
+• Mini 5 Pro is very light, maybe even too light, which means they can struggle in windy environments.
+In strong winds, this drone has less stability compared to heavier ones, resulting in faster battery drain and a higher chance of motion blur in photographs and unstable videos.

 • The sensor is only 12 megapixels.